-The Dawning of the Day of the Lord
+The Dawning of the Lord

 In the reign of Augustus Caesar, suddenly the silence of heaven came to an end.
 The specific preparation that had been underway for hundreds of years was complete.
 The world stage was set for the long-awaited Spiritual Kingdom.